Disease Guide ·Chronic Kidney Disease ·2026

 Chronic Kidney Disease in Cats - symptoms, vet costs & insurance

-Managing chronic kidney disease in cats costs $1,000-$6,000+ per year — and it's the most common cause of death in older cats.
-CKD is a progressive condition where the kidneys gradually lose their ability to filter waste.
-By the time symptoms show up, significant damage has already occurred.
-Most cats are diagnosed in middle to old age, and treatment focuses on slowing progression rather than curing the disease.
+Managing chronic kidney disease in cats costs $1,000-$6,000+ per year - the leading cause of death in older cats.
+CKD is progressive; kidneys gradually lose their ability to filter waste.
+By the time symptoms appear, significant damage has occurred.
+Most cats are diagnosed in middle to old age, and treatment focuses on slowing progression.

 Chronic Kidney Disease - vet costs and insurance